 What are the Risks?

 What are the risks?
 Heavy and binge drinkers increase their risks of serious problems in their future.
+The bottle and you cause serious problems.
 Some examples include:

 - Alcohol withdrawal syndrome